79% of retail CFD accounts lose money

 What are the minimum & maximum deposits?

 The limits on how you can deposit money vary depending on where you live.
-For a majority of eToro customers in the US and UK, the minimum deposit is $10, while the maximum is $40,000.
-Here is a breakdown of the limits, depending on which payment method you use:
+For a majority of eToro customers in the US, the minimum deposit is $100, while the maximum is $40,000.

 What are the minimum & maximum withdrawals?